HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSmartSettings_README.txt

-plusTipSmartParameters README
+plusTipSmartSettings README

 This README explains how to choose optimal tracking parameters by doing a parameter sweep.

-plusTipSmartParameters allows the user to choose a range of values for each tracking parameter that should be tested, leaving all others constant at their user-set defaults.
+plusTipSmartSettings allows the user to choose a range of values for each tracking parameter that should be tested, leaving all others constant at their user-set defaults.